DeanLight/spannerlib/README.md

 * [Recursive RGXLog](papers/Recures_programs_for_document_spanners.pdf)

 ## version consideration
-* We are currently working on 0.0.5 which is the MVP of a working RGXlog REPL
+* We finished working on 0.0.5 which is the MVP of a working RGXlog REPL
   * No optimization of any kind,
   * Execution via delegation of all regexs to a regex library and all datalog fragments as is to pydatalog
 * version 0.1 will have naive yet more granular execution passes and will expose a pass stack

   * We make naive high granularity operations and allow adding optimization execution passes that target certain subtree patterns
-* 0.1.1 will add the execution via compilation to automata and added atomic spanners (ie NLP extractors)
-  * The production of the extractors and alg for 0.1.1 is orthogonal to the rest of the development and will be pursued independently for now.

 ## The REPL of the interpreter